 Trench construction which involves connecting to structures, such as manholes or catch basins, will typically require over-excavation.
 The foundation in these cases will need to be built to grade with compacted structural fill or a controlled low strength material (CLSM).
-An HDPE structure adapter should also be used to allow for some differential settling without causing strain on the pipe structure.
-The first joint should be between 18"-36" from the structure connection.
+Connections to structures can be made in a number of ways dependent on the joint performance requirements and installation practices.
+As a best practice, a structure adapter should also be used to allow for some differential settling without causing strain on the pipe structure.
+As a recommended professional procedure, the first joint should be between 18"-36" from the structure connection to account for the concerns stated in this paragraph and the 'Transition from Hard to Soft Foundations' section above.
+Although not a requirement, this exercise will reduce the risks related with imperfect installation.